Bengal cat: Legal restrictions

+In Australia, G5 (fifth-generation) Bengals are not restricted, but their import is complex.

+Bengals were regulated in the United Kingdom.
+In 2007, however, the Department for Environment, Food and Rural Affairs removed the previous licensing requirements.

-In the United States, legal restrictions may be in place in cities and states.
-In New York City and the state of Hawaii, Bengal cats are prohibited by law (as are all wild cat species, and all other hybrids of domestic and wild cats).
-In various other places, such as Seattle, Washington, and Denver, Colorado, there are limits on Bengal ownership.
-Bengals of the F1-G4 generations are regulated in New York, Georgia, Massachusetts, Delaware, Connecticut, and Indiana.
-Except where noted above, Bengal cats with a generation of G5 and beyond are considered domestic, and are generally legal.
-In Alaska, Bengal cats must be four generations removed from the Asian Leopard cat.
+In the United States, legal restrictions and even bans sometimes exist at the state and municipal level.
+In Hawaii, Bengal cats are prohibited by law (as are all wild cat species, and all other hybrids of domestic and wild animals).
+In Connecticut, it is also illegal to own any generation of Bengal cat.
+In Alaska, Bengal cats must be four generations removed from the Asian leopard cat.
 A permit and registered pedigree that indicates the previous four generations are required.
 In California, the code of regulations Title 14, section K, Asian leopards are not specifically listed as a restricted species.
-In Connecticut, it is illegal to own any generation of Bengal cat.
 In Delaware, a permit is required to own Bengal cats.

-Bengals were regulated in the United Kingdom.
-In 2007, however, the Department for Environment, Food and Rural Affairs removed the previous licensing requirements.

-In Australia G5 Bengals are not restricted, but their import is complex.

-Temperament

-Bengal cats are smart, energetic and playful (though in some rare cases they may be quite lazy).
-Many Bengal owners say that their Bengal naturally retrieves items, and they often enjoy playing in water.
+Bengals of the F1–G4 generations are also regulated in New York state, Georgia, Massachusetts, and Indiana.
+Various cities have imposed restrictions; in New York City, Bengals are prohibited, and there are limits on Bengal ownership in Seattle, Washington, and in Denver, Colorado.
+Except where noted above, Bengal cats with a generation of G5 and beyond are considered domestic, and are generally legal in the US.

+In New Zealand's Southland District, the Bengal cat requires a permit to own and is completely banned on any off-shore islands including Stewart Island.

 Health

 Hypertrophic cardiomyopathy (HCM)

 Hypertrophic cardiomyopathy (HCM) is a major concern in the Bengal cat breed.
-This is a disease in which the heart muscle (myocardium) becomes abnormally thick (hypertrophied).
-A thick heart muscle can make it harder for the cat's heart to pump blood.
-The only way to determine the suitability of Bengal cats meant for breeding is to have the cat's heart scanned by a cardiologist.
+Hypertrophic cardiomyopathy is a disease in which the heart muscle (myocardium) becomes abnormally thick (hypertrophied).
+A thick heart muscle makes it difficult for the cat's heart to pump blood.

 HCM is a common genetic disease in Bengal cats and there is no genetic testing available as of 2018.
 In the United States, the current practice of screening for HCM involves bringing Bengal cats to a board certified veterinary cardiologist where an echocardiogram is completed.
 Bengal cats that are used for breeding should be screened annually to ensure that no hypertrophic cardiomyopathy is present.
-Currently North Carolina State University is attempting to identify genetic markers for HCM in the Bengal Cat.
+As of January 2019, the North Carolina State University is attempting to identify genetic markers for HCM in the Bengal Cat.

 One study published in the Journal of Internal Veterinary Medicine has claimed the prevalence of hypertrophic cardiomyopathy in Bengal cats is 16.7% (95% CI = 13.2–46.5%).